 Special Education Committee is Accepting Applications

-The Education Committee is presently receiving applications from credentialed professionals to join the effort of the Foundation to increase the understanding of Turner Syndrome in academic settings.
+The Education Committee is accepting applications from credentialed education professionals to join the effort of the Foundation to increase the understanding of Turner Syndrome in academic settings.
 Interested candidates should complete the Educator Membership Form as well as furnish a letter of interest.

 A Social Worker’s Perspective